Free clinic: Effectiveness

 There are several proposed advantages to free clinics.
 They tend to be located in communities where there is a great need for health care.
 Free clinics are more flexible in structure than established medical institutions.
 They are also much less expensive - hence the title "free clinic."
 Due to their small size, their organization tends to be more egalitarian and less hierarchical, which allows for more direct exchange of information across the clinic.
 Unlike regular practices, they also attempt to do more than just provide healthcare.
 Some were created as political acts meant to advocate for socialized medicine and society.

+Evidence shows that patients served by SRCs experience improved access to care, better management of chronic conditions, and higher satisfaction with their healthcare experience.
+Furthermore, research conducted within SRCs contributes to the body of knowledge on effective strategies for addressing healthcare disparities and advancing health equity.
+By leveraging research findings, SRCs can advocate for resources, inform best practices, and continuously improve their services to better meet the needs of under-served populations.

 However, they do come with their own set of problems.
 Many free clinics lack funding and do not have enough volunteers.
 This can contribute to a short availability of free clinics' operation hours, and can harm free clinics' ability to provide long-term, sustainable service.
 For instance, they are a solution aimed towards serving tens of millions of uninsured Americans, but they function solely on the spirit of altruism.
 Volunteers must be willing to be available during strange hours of the day and provide professional-level care all without the possibility of financial reimbursement.
 Additionally, the ability of free clinics to provide long term, sustainable service and maintain continuity of care for patients is questionable, considering the instability of funding and providers.
 One proposition towards overcoming these challenges involves the creation of a national foundation that officially assists and connects free clinics, allowing them to evolve as necessary.

 In a national level survey of patients and providers at free clinics, 97% of patients were satisfied with their care, and a further 77% preferred it over their prior care.
 86% of patients relied on the clinic for primary care, and 80% of patients relied on them for pharmacy services.
 When asked what they would do if the free clinic did not exist, 47% would look for another free clinic, 24% would not seek care, 21% would not seek care due to costs, and 23% would use the emergency room.
-We can analyze that the free clinic care not only satisfies the patient, but fulfilled their healthcare needs.